Here are two CDs with his compositions:

 "William Billings Teaches A Singing school" (1990)

-See his extensive multimedia collection titled:
+See these two extensive multimedia collections:

 "DEDICATION" - Singing in Stoughton, 1762-1992